Package Torello.Java

 static StrFilter regExsAND(java.util.regex.Pattern... regExs)

 This is a static-factory generator method.
-It helps the programmer automatically build an instance of this FunctionalInterface 'StrFilter' for one of the most common uses/tasks where a String-Filter Predicate would be needed.
+It helps the programmer automatically build an instance of a 'StrFilter' for some of the most common uses/tasks in which a String-Filter Predicate would be needed.

 Here, a list of regular-expressions may be passed for input match-criteria.
 The Predicate that is created by this factory-method will have a test() method that returns TRUE if an input object's Object.toString() output matches each-and-every-one of the provided regular-expressions.